charan-kilana/observability-zero-to-hero/day-4/readme.md

 ## 🎛️ Instrumentation
 - Instrumentation refers to the process of adding monitoring capabilities to your applications, systems, or services.
 - This involves embedding/Writting code or using tools to collect metrics, logs, or traces that provide insights into how the system is performing.
+## Example
+- Say your DevOps team had setup: Prometheus, Grafana, EFK and Jaeger for your application but what if metrics, logs, traces are not there for your application which need to displayed on dashboards??
+So the process of setting up all these is called instrumentation.

 ## 🎯 Purpose of Instrumentation:
 - **Visibility**: It helps you gain visibility into the internal state of your applications and infrastructure.